Types of Resources

 Some crafting recipes also require “hybrid” resources which you can create in the "Molecular Printer" (crafting terminal) by blending two different resources together.

 In general, the rarity of resources you can find depends on the level range of the area you are in.
-In low level areas you'll only find Iron, Chitin Fibers, and Copper Wiring, but as you progress your character and reach higher level zones you'll start to encounter the more rare resources.
+In low level areas you'll only find Iron, Chitin Fibers, and Copper Wiring, but as you progress your character and reach higher level zones you'll start to encounter the higher rarity resources.

 Each of the three types of resources is collected in its own specific way, making it easy to find that particular kind of resource that you’re looking for.